garrandall/popular-music-data/tracks/whatever-en-vogue.md

 Whatever you say, whatever could mean
 You're breaking my heart
 I want it all the time, I want it every night
-I cant stop thinking, can't stop thinking about you I'm burning with desire, my heart and soul on fire
+I can't stop thinking, can't stop thinking about you I'm burning with desire, my heart and soul on fire
 So do take care, please be careful with my heart
 (Bum, bum, bum) Anything you do, I crave it, baby, baby, baby